Movement-DAO/move-docs/docs/dao/legal/definitions.md

 **"Gas"** A virtual fuel used in Ethereum to execute smart contracts.
 The EVM (i.e. the Ethereum Virtual Machine) uses an accounting mechanism to measure the consumption of gas and limit the consumption of computing resources (see Turing complete).

-**"Governing Principles"** refers to the agreements, whether oral, in a record, or implied from established practices, or in any combination thereof, which govern the purpose or operation of an unincorporated nonprofit association and the rights and obligations of its members and managers.
+**"Governing Principles"** refers to the agreements, whether oral, in a record, or implied from established practices, or in any combination thereof, which govern the purpose or operation of an unincorporated nonprofit association and the rights and obligations of its Members and managers.
 The term includes any amendment or restatement of the agreements constituting the Governing Principles.

 **"Governance Rights"** are the entire interest of a Member in the DAO, as measured by a Member's Tokens, including, without limitation, all rights and obligations contemplated or agreed to under this Agreement, and any right to vote on, consent to, or otherwise participate in any decision or action of or by the Members granted by this Agreement or the Act.
 Member's Governance Rights are subject to [DAO Governance](/dao/governance/process).